EngreitzLab/variant-flowfish/README.md

     RefAllele         TRUE/FALSE if this is (one of) the reference alleles.
 Used for plotting purposes

-### Step 6: Configure workflow
+### Step 7: Configure workflow

-Edit `workflow/config.json` to point to the right files and define certain variables.
+Copy `example/config.json` to your newly created `config/` folder and edit the fields to point to the right files and define certain variables.

 Options to control behavior of the workflow at a high level: